arowM/heterocephalus/README.md

 [long time to compile](https://github.com/blueimpact/kucipong/pull/7) with GHC >= 7.10.

-Hetercephalus fills this missing niche.
+Heterocephalus fills this missing niche.
 It gives you variable interpolation along with control statements that can be used with any markup language.
 Its compile times are reasonable.